aws-samples/cloudfront-to-govcloud-s3-sse-kms/README.md

 1. From the <b>root</b> folder change directories into the <b>account2-cloudfront</b> folder.
 2. Make sure to setup your AWS credentials to align with your commercial CloudFront account
 3. Run <b>`cdk destroy`</b>
+   - NOTE: if you get an error from CloudFormation deleting the Lambda@Edge function, then you should wait a while and then retry cdk destroy.
+[Reference documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html).

 ## Security